pimbrouwers/pimbrouwersdotcom/src/pages/index.md

 description: Chuck Taylor-wearing, chair-raving, programming robot.
 Making databases harder, better, faster, stronger.
 ---

 # Hi, I'm Pim.

-A polyglot engineer with an ethos rooted in simplicity.
-I'm a problem solver, serial learner, performance junkie, and full-time builder of digital things.
-Specializing high performance systems, daemons & task automations, information architecture and application integrations.
-With a particular interest in Go.
-Captivated by its powerful simplicity and how productive it allows me to be.
+## A builder of digital things.

+Rooted in an ethos of simplicity, I'm a passionate problem solver, serial learner and team player.
+A full stack developer by trade, specializing in high performance software, data architecture, ETL & ELT scenarios and cloud architecture.
+Possessing a particular penchant for C#, SQL Server & .NET Core with a budding interest in Go & Mithril.

 It is my passion in life to acquire knowledge by doing, a process which I’ve come to learn can be summarized as: do-fail-repeat.